Auth0 Authentication

 - User must be active (

-) - User must be linked to a
+is_active=True) - User must be linked to a

-record - The linked
+Personrecord - The linked

-must not be suspended (is_suspended=False
+Personmust not be suspended (is_suspended=False)

 Account Linking for New Users

-claim but the token is from a Google account, the system attempts to link the account:
+If no existing user matches the auth0_sub claim but the token is from a Google account, the system attempts to link the account:

 - For Google accounts, the system extracts the Google UID from the token's

-claim - The system searches for a
+subclaim - The system searches for a

-record with: - A matching Google UID
+Personrecord with: - A matching Google UID

 - OR a matching email address (if available in the token)